About

 Team Bios

-Lisa Cohen
+Portrait of our co-founder, Lisa Cohen

 Lisa Cohen [she/her], co-founder of Open Horizon, is a coach, consultant, and facilitator with 25+ years of experience in international education and intercultural exchange.
 She has led the global training area for AFS Intercultural Programs based in New York and later at US Peace Corps Headquarters in Washington, DC.